Job Control Language: Difficulty of use

 OS JCL is undeniably complex and has been described as "user hostile".
 As one instructional book on JCL asked, "Why do even sophisticated programmers hesitate when it comes to Job Control Language?"
 The book stated that many programmers either copied control cards without really understanding what they did, or "believed the prevalent rumors that JCL was horrible, and only 'die-hard' computer-types ever understood it" and handed the task of figuring out the JCL statements to someone else.
 Such an attitude could be found in programming language textbooks, which preferred to focus on the language itself and not how programs in it were run.
 As one Fortran IV textbook said when listing possible error messages from the WATFOR compiler: "Have you been so foolish as to try to write your own 'DD' system control cards?
 Cease and desist forthwith; run, do not walk, for help."

 Nevertheless, some books that went into JCL in detail emphasized that once it was learned to an at least somewhat proficient degree, one gained freedom from installation-wide defaults and much better control over how an IBM system processed your workload.
 Another book commented on the complexity but said, "take heart.
 The JCL capability you will gain from [the preceding chapter] is all that most programmers will ever need."

 Job Entry Control Language

 On IBM mainframe systems Job Entry Control Language or JECL is the set of command language control statements that provide information for the spooling subsystem - JES2 or JES3 on z/OS or VSE/POWER for z/VSE.
 JECL statements may "specify on which network computer to run the job, when to run the job, and where to send the resulting output."

-JECL is distinct from job control language (JCL), which instructs the operating system how to run the job.
+JECL is distinct from JCL, which instructs the operating system how to run the job.

 There are different versions of JECL for the three environments.